Nato chief says Russia may not stop at Crimea, urges Europe to "step up"

 Rasmussen said he expected NATO to do more in the days ahead.

-"I envisage further steps to reassure allies, to strengthen deterrence and collective defence, in light of what we have seen," he said, without offering details.
+"I envisage further steps to reassure allies, to strengthen deterrence and collective defense, in light of what we have seen," he said, without offering details.

 Rasmussen also predicted some NATO assistance to Ukraine would be approved at a NATO foreign ministers meeting in early April, but did not venture into specifics.